Man killed in Roanoke Rapids double shooting, police say

-Officers responded to the 1000 block of Burton Street around 10:30 a.m. and found a man with multiple gunshot wounds.
-The man was pronounced dead at the scene.
+Officers responded to the 1000 block of Burton Street around 10:30 a.m. and found Edward Leon High, 40, of Roanoke Rapids with multiple gunshot wounds.
+He was pronounced dead at the scene.

 Officers found another man with a gunshot wound and took him to the hospital.
 His condition is unknown at this time.